retaildevcrews/asb-spark/challenges/deploy-loderunner/README.md

 ```

+###Prerequisite

+This challenge depends on [Pulling from GitHub Container Registry](../github-container-registry/README.md) to enable the cluster to pull container images from `ghcr.io`

 ### Validate

 After have applied your yaml file you can check your loderunner pod logs validate that HTTP requests are being sent.